portals-project/portals/src/main/scala/pods/examples/Workflows.md

   ctx.emit(event)
 }
 // Similarly, we have map, flatMap, and more as you would expect.
 These can easily
 // be built from stronger primitives such as the processor.
+It also supplies a
+// factory from a taskBehavior, as it is convenient.

 // CONTINUE HERE: